mazerab/obj-upload-translate-app/README.md

 ## Introduction

-This server app calls the Forge Data Management and Model Derivatives API to upload an OBJ file to a OSS bucket and then translate the OBJ file to a viewable format (SVF).
+This server app uses the Forge Data Management and Model Derivatives APIs to upload an OBJ file to a OSS bucket and then translate the OBJ file to a viewable format (SVF).

 The flow is simple:

-The mobile app lets users select image files from the camera roll and upload them to a S3 bucket.
+After the photoscene has been successfully processed, the mobile app has access to a photoscenelink URL that can be used to download the resulting OBJ file.

 1. The server app logs into Forge using 2-legged oAuth flow
+1. The server app uploads the OBJ file to an OSS bucket
-1. The server app
+1. The server app translates the OBJ file to SVF format
+1. The resulting viewable files are then uploaded to S3 bucket
+1. The mobile app can now view the 3D model

 ## Getting Started